Schedule and Activities

 Return to top

-LCEF Lunch-and-Learn: ‘Strengthening and Sustaining Small(ish) Churches: The Basics and Beyond’ — Monday, July 20
+LCEF lunch-and-learn: ‘Strengthening and Sustaining Small(ish) Churches: The Basics and Beyond’ — Monday, July 20

-Lutheran Church Extension Fund will host a free lunch-and-learn titled “Strengthening and Sustaining Small(ish) Churches: The Basics and Beyond” from noon to 1:30 p.m. on Monday, July 20, at the Phoenix Convention Center during the 2026 LCMS Convention.
+Lutheran Church Extension Fund (LCEF) will host a free lunch-and-learn titled “Strengthening and Sustaining Small(ish) Churches: The Basics and Beyond” from noon to 1:30 p.m. on Monday, July 20, at the Phoenix Convention Center during the 2026 LCMS Convention.

 The thought-provoking gathering is for both pastoral and lay leaders with a desire to faithfully proclaim, “Christ is risen, indeed!” in this generation.
 A free guide will be presented to each attendee.